v11580/SugaR-AI/README.md

     avoid losses on time in those cases.

   * #### Slow Mover
-    Lower values will make Stockfish take less time in games, higher values will make it think longer.
+    Lower values will make SugaR take less time in games, higher values will make it think longer.

   * #### nodestime